s-akinfiev/Learn2code/README.md

 # T08D11
 The russian version of the task can be found in the repository.

+You can find some useful video materials in the "Projects (Media)" section on the Platform.

 ![This day will help you get acquainted with matrices and their processing algorithms.](misc/eng/images/day8_door.png)